A Peace Corps country which is more developed.

 After my service, I spent two years producing this documentary.
 I financed the production myself.
 I wanted it to be easily accessible to everyone interested in volunteer service abroad.
 I wanted to give prospective volunteers a glimpse of what it is like to serve abroad in a rapidly changing world.

 In the coming decades, the experiences of Peace Corps South Africa volunteers will look more like the norm, than the exception.
 More volunteers will be struggling with rapid modernization, and all the cultural strain that accompanies it.

-November 7th - 14th 2014, Posh Corps is an official selection in the Oregon Underground Film Festival
+November 7th - 14th 2014, Posh Corps was an official selection in the Oregon Underground Film Festival

 Labor Day Weekend 2014, Twain Harte CA. Posh Corps was an official selection in the 2014 Twain Harte Film Festival

 May 3 2014, Oakland CA. Posh Corps played at the New Parkway Theater at 2pm.

 February 25 2014, San Fancisco.
 Posh Corps played at the Third-Goal Film Night

 This production is not affiliated with the US Peace Corps or the US Government.
 The statements and opinions expressed herein are solely those of the individual speakers and do not constitute official statements or positions of the US Peace Corps, or US Government.
 The US Peace Corps has not approved, endorsed, or authorized this production or the use of the Peace Corps logo.